skeeto/passphrase2pgp/README.md

     $ gpg --verify document.txt.asc
     $ gpg --verify avatar.jpg.asc

+Append your public key to gpgv's trusted keyring so that gpgv can verify your own signatures:

+    $ passphrase2pgp -p >> ~/.gnupg/trustedkeys.kbx
+    $ gpgv document.txt.sig document.txt

 ### Interacting with GnuPG

 Once your key is generated, you may want to secure it with a protection